jacopotagliabue/jacopotagliabue.github.io/index.md

 _To be continued: come back often for updates_

 ## Old boring stuff

+In previous lives, I managed to do scienc-y things for a professional basketball team, simulate a pre-Columbian civilization and give an academic talk on videogames (among others improbable "achievements").

 _To be continued: come back often for updates_